Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend Missouri State University - Springfield.
 The school came in at #5 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Missouri list.
 Missouri State is a very large public school located in the city of Springfield.

-University of Central Missouri came in at #6 in this year’s edition of the Best Design & Applied Arts Bachelor’s Degree Schools in Missouri ranking.
-Located in the town of Warrensburg, UCM is a public college with a fairly large student population.
+University of Central Missouri did quite well in this year’s ranking of the best places for design and applied arts students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the distant town of Warrensburg, UCM is a public school with a large student population.

 After completing their Bachelor's Degree, design graduates from UCM carry an average student debtload of $25,534.